Message to drivers this holiday, “drive sober, or get pulled over”

-ARKANSAS (KNWA) — Law enforcement is looking to save lives this holiday season by keeping alcohol and drug-impaired drivers off the roads.
+ARKANSAS (KFTA) — Law enforcement is looking to save lives this holiday season by keeping alcohol and drug-impaired drivers off the roads.

 Arkansas State Police (ASP) said, “don’t find yourself in handcuffs for the holidays.”